Rodney Carrington: Early life

-Rodney Carrington was born in Longview, Texas in 1968, and lived there until 1990.
+Rodney Carrington was born in Longview, Texas, in 1968, and lived there until 1990.
 He worked as a comedian in local venues, gaining exposure through radio programs such as The Bob and Tom Show.

 Career

 Carrington's first album, Hangin' with Rodney, was released in 1998 via Mercury Records Nashville.
 This album, consisting of both stand-up comedy and original songs, contained the non-charting single "Letter to My Penis" and peaked at No. 73 on Top Country Albums.

 He moved to Capitol Nashville for his next album, 2000's Morning Wood.
 It was his first Top 20 album on the US Country charts, first Gold-certified recording, and it brought him to the singles charts for the first time with "More of a Man", which reached No. 71 on Hot Country Singles & Tracks (now Hot Country Songs).
 After it came the live album Live: C'mon Laugh You Bastards, which did not chart.
 Carrington's third release for Capitol was 2003's Nut Sack.
 It mostly consisted of studio-recorded comedy songs and only featured five stand-up sketches.
 It included the single "Don't Look Now" which reached No. 60.
+The album also featured a new version of "Letter to My Penis", which was recorded in a jazz-swing style.

 A Greatest Hits package followed in 2004.
 This album comprised selections from his Capitol recordings on two discs: stand-up routines on one disc, and songs on the other.
 It also included two previously unreleased songs: "Put Your Clothes Back On" and his first non-comedy song, "Things We Didn't Know."
 This compilation album reached No. 3 on the Billboard Top Comedy Albums chart and No. 11 on the Billboard Top Country albums chart, becoming Carrington's first Platinum-certified recording.